Conference Day One

 • Establishing a continuous feedback loop where safety lessons learned on current projects inform future design improvements to ensure evolving standards for safer construction and operations

-9:20 am Improving Project Partner Collaboration: Fireside Chat – Improving Coordination With Construction Teams to Support Safe Sequencing of High-Risk Activites & Improve Project Phase Transitions
+9:20 am Fireside Chat: Improving Coordination With Construction Teams to Support Safe Sequencing of High-Risk Activites & Improve Project Phase Transitions

 • Taylor Hood Environmental, Health & Safety Manager, QTS Data Centers